 Principal Senior Lecturer

 Gabriel A. Briggs is a principal senior lecturer in the Department of English at Vanderbilt University, where he teaches courses in nineteenth- and early twentieth-century American and African American literature and culture.
-He is an award-winning teacher whose recent acknowledgments include the Harriet S. Gilliam Award for Excellence in Teaching and the COVID-19 Innovative Teaching Award.
+He is an award-winning teacher whose recent acknowledgments include the Harriet S. Gilliam Award for Excellence in Teaching, the COVID-19 Innovative Teaching Award, and recognition as Dean's Distinguished Teaching Fellow.

 His book, The New Negro in the Old South (Rutgers University Press 2015), redefines our understanding of the idea of the New Negro by following its genealogy back to its historical and geographical origins in the post-Reconstruction nineteenth-century South, where it looks at the literary and cultural factors that influenced the development of a modern African-American, and ultimately, a New Negro identity.
 In this context, Briggs makes a compelling case that nineteenth-century, post-bellum Nashville, provided the locus of the economic, intellectual, social, and political concepts that shaped the strands of African-American cultural and intellectual identity that consolidated around the term, "The New Negro" in the early twentieth century.
 In his detailed analysis, Briggs significantly challenges the conventional wisdom that the post-Civil War nineteenth-century South was a region from which African Americans had to escape—either because of agricultural disasters such as soil depletion and the raging boll-weevil, or because of uncompromising social and economic segregation—in order to achieve a cultural and intellectual rebirth.
 He demonstrates that post-Reconstruction Nashville, therefore, rather than New York or Chicago, was the formative site in the emergence of a New Negro, whose identity stood in vivid contrast to the compliant, rural and under-educated African American who preceded it.